ZrowGz/uw-challenge-5/README.md

 # Financial Planning
 Use an API to obtain investment data, and analyze this data to create forward-looking prediction to guide portfolio allocation.
+Use these tools to evaluate the potential forward looking returns on a stock/bond investment, and evaluate the potential for retirement
+after 30-year & 10-year periods.

 ---